solvex-software/ace-learning-plan/learn-haskell.md

 Take the time to understand the function signatures of unfamiliar functions.
 They’re your roadmap, guiding you through the complex landscape of Haskell.
 Approach each function one property at a time, and before you know it, you'll be solving problems with elegance and ease.

-### Intro: Type Theory and its Motivations for Programming
+### Demystifying Type Theory and its Motivations for Functional Programming

 Before we dive deeper, let’s touch on something that often confuses newcomers: terms like Monoids, Functors, Monads, and Semigroups.
 These might sound intimidating, but they’re just mathematical concepts that we use to structure our programs in a more reliable and predictable way.